4x3lpri3t0/algorithms-cpp/docs/SNIPPETS.md

 ```

 ### Terminate on Input (Sentinel)
-Useful for problems with indefinite input (e.g., until EOF or a specific value).
+Useful for problems with indefinite input (e.g. until EOF or a specific value).
 ```cpp
 while (true)
 {